 But you can see for yourself how powerful the plugin is and allows you greater control over your sidebars per page.

-In conclusion, you can easily customize the sidebar of every page and post of your site whether you are using the free or premium version.
+In conclusion, you can easily customize the sidebar of every page and post on your site whether you are using the free or premium version.
 And former users of the Display Widgets plugin (removed from the WordPress.org repository) might want to consider Widget Options as an alternative to show or hide WordPress widgets.

 The free version can quickly get you started specifying on which page or post a widget should appear.
 You can control alignment and visibility of widget title.
 Also, you can easily set device visibility.